 There are many laddoo varieties, but besan ke laddu is one of the most popular, especially during festivals like Diwali.

-These besan ke laddoos are made by slow roasting gram flour until it turns aromatic and golden in color and then adds ghee after some time.
+These besan ke laddoos are made by slow roasting gram flour until it turns aromatic and golden in color and then adding ghee after some time.